microsoft/botframework-solutions/docs/_docs/reference/skills/pointofinterest.md

   - _Can you recommend an affordable restaurant in Seattle?_

 ## Language Understanding (LUIS)
-LUIS models are provided in `.LU` file format to support the scenarios used in this Skill.
+LUIS models are provided in `.lu` file format to support the scenarios used in this Skill.

 |Supported Languages|
 |-|